Code of Conduct FAQ

 However, we do expect that people will abide by the spirit and words of the CoC when in "official" Reset spaces.
 This code has been adopted by both the Reset core team and by the Reset council members.
 That means that it'll apply both in community spaces and at Reset events.

-In practice, this mean content within our submission app, mailing lists, issue tracker, and code review tools, and "official" Reset events.
+In practice, this means content within our submission app, mailing lists, issue tracker, and code review tools, and "official" Reset events.
 In addition, violations of this code outside these spaces may affect a person's ability to participate within them.

 This Code of Conduct also covers any events that the Reset funds.
 However, events funded by the Reset already require a code of conduct.
 Isn't this redundant?